 - Ryan Biddulph, who blogs at Blogging From Paradise, also revealed that free accommodation opened up the world of travel, in particular:

 House sitting.
 House sits pulled us to places like Cyprus and Qatar; countries we’d never think to visit until sitting jobs popped up in these areas.
 Sitting is rent-free living contingent on caring for pets and keeping homes tidy.
-Easy peasy, and the ultimate travel hack for me and my wife, for experiencing exotic spots.
+Easy peasy and the ultimate travel hack for me and my wife, for experiencing exotic spots.

 I sit in the front seat while on long journeys in cabs (which I do a lot for the Lonely Planet guidebooks).
-It allows you to chat with the driver with ease, sharing more, learning more about him and inadvertently becoming his friend and ‘responsibility’.
+It allows you to chat with the driver with ease, sharing more, learning more about him, and inadvertently becoming his friend and ‘responsibility’.

-Over the years, so many of these drivers have taken it upon themselves to make sure that I’m safe, taken me home to meet wife and kids and appreciated that I didn’t sit at the back (creating some sort of hierarchy).
+Over the years, so many of these drivers have taken it upon themselves to make sure that I’m safe, taken me home to meet my wife and kids, and appreciated that I didn’t sit at the back (creating some sort of hierarchy).
 Also, the view is better from the front seat.